BurdetteJ/Hydroponics_pH_alerting/README.md

 **Alerting interval**: The minimum interval to wait between sending out alerts.
 This essentially acts as a throttle, preventing a flood of messages in the event that the polling interval is short and the probe is getting measurements outside of the pH boundaries.

 # Alerting Configuration
-The phpolling class is intended to be as decoupled as possible from the alerting class so that the user can implement their own alerting schema as they see fit.
-Some common alerting techniques to consider are sms and smtp; the example alerting class here uses Twilio for sms alerting.
-It is worth noting that many such communications APIs come with monetary costs.
+The phpolling class is intended to be as decoupled as possible from the alerting class so that the user can implement the most appropriate alerting setup for their n eeds.
+Some common alerting techniques to consider are sms and smtp.
+The example alerting class here uses Twilio for sms alerting, but it is worth noting that many such communications APIs come with monetary costs.